Space-Robotics-Laboratory/rlstar/README.md

 **Gym:**
 * 0.15.3 (recommended)
->(Tried on some prior versions, such as 13.~, If this is the case, some naming differences in the baselines run file exist, i.e. changing the name _entry_point --> entry_point )
+>(Tried on some prior versions, such as 13.~, If this is the case, some naming differences in the Baseline run file exist, i.e. changing the name _entry_point --> entry_point )